rm-compchem/mechasuite/docs/usage/getting_started.rst

 gas behavior and a batch model reactor, which is what MechaKinetics currently supports.
 Other reactor models will be included in a future release.
 More information on OpenMKM input structure can be found in the literature.
-Figure 1 shows the concentration profiles of the species involved in the fluorination reaction using MechaKinetics (top) and OpenMKM (bottom).
+**Figure 2** shows the concentration profiles of the species involved in the fluorination reaction using MechaKinetics (top) and OpenMKM (bottom).
 Both software exhibit matching concentration evolutions and reach similar equilibrium points, leading to equivalent results.